cokePanda/cokepanda.github.io/_posts/2015-05-05-a-blue-tortoise.md

 `口` `田` `皿` `回` `四` `井` `丰` `卅` `六`？

 Maybe you already noticed that it is terribly easy to fake the numbers when they include one, two and three.
 For example, you need to write down "one hundred and twenty-three dollars" besides Arabic "$ 123" when paying someone with a check.
-It is said another famous guy Confucius help Chinese solve the problem.
+It is said another famous guy Confucius helped Chinese solve the problem.
 He ruled that `壹贰叁肆伍陆柒捌玖拾` represent one to ten orderly in necessary scenario.
 Look closely, you still could find `一二三` from the first three characters, couldn't you?

 We use `十` as ten, so `廿` as twenty.
 What's thirty?
 Move up your mouse, and there it is `卅`.
 So I give you a tip if you are still trying to figure out the quiz.
 Then you maybe go further to take `井` as forty?
 Haha, you are trapped.